 In addition to courses from the list above, full-IB diploma candidates also take the Theory of Knowledge course, engage in a specialized research paper in a subject area of choice (the Extended Essay), and commit to Creativity, Action and Service (CAS) hours.
 IB learners strive to be inquirers, thinkers, communicators, risk-takers, knowledgeable, principled, open-minded, caring, balanced and reflective.

 Students take written examinations at the end of the diploma program, which are marked by external IB examiners.
 Students also complete assessment tasks in the school, which are either initially marked by teachers and then moderated by external examiners or sent directly to world-wide examination sites.
 Marks awarded for each course range from 1 (lowest) to 7 (highest).
 Students can also be awarded up to three additional points for their combined results in Theory of Knowledge and the Extended Essay.
-The diploma is awarded to students who gain at least 24 points (in addition to allowing for IBO point requirements).
+The IB diploma is awarded to students who gain at least 24 points (in addition to allowing for IBO point requirements).
 Assessment is criterion based, which means student performance is measured against pre-specified assessment criteria based on the aims and objectives of each subject curriculum, rather than the performance of other students taking the same examinations.